 Michele Neal, M.A., NBCT received her Bachelor of Science degree and Hearing Impaired certification from Atlantic Christian College in Wilson, NC in 1987 and Masters degree in Language Development and Learning from Lenoir Rhyne University.
 She spent ten years working at the Schools for the Deaf in NC, four years as a high school history teacher at the Eastern NCSD, and six years as the elementary principal at the Central NCSD.
 Upon closure of the CNCSD Michele acquired her certification in Cross Categorical and worked in Rockingham Co. for one year as a 6th grade special education teacher and in Guilford County as a K-3 special education resource teacher.
 Michele joined the Office of Education Resource Support Program in April, 2003.She is currently a consultant for the Exceptional Children's Division of the Dept. of Public Instruction.
 Michele acquired National Board Certification in 2006 and became a certified See-The-Sound: Visual Phonics Trainer in 2007.

 Lisa Park, Au.D., CCC-A has been an audiologist with the pediatric cochlear implant team at UNC since July of 2006.
-Prior to arriving at UNC she spent 4 years as the audiologist at Clarke School for the Deaf in Massachusetts.
-As a vocalist, she has a particular interest in music perception for children with cochlear implants and has collaborated with CASTLE therapists to develop music experiences in the classroom.
+Prior to arriving at UNC she spent 4 years as the audiologist at the Clarke School for Hearing and Speech in Northampton, Massachusetts.
 Her research interests include bimodal listening and speech perception with cochlear implants.
 Lisa received her Master’s Degree in Speech and Hearing Sciences (MSSH) from Washington University in St. Louis and her Au.D. from the University of Florida.

 Stephanie Payonk is a Teacher of the Deaf/Hard of Hearing in Rowan County.
 She graduated from UNC Greensboro with a bachelor's degree in Deaf Education and completed the Auditory Oral/Birth through Kindergarten Teacher Licensure program.
 Stephanie received her master's degree from Vanderbilt University and is currently training to become and LSLS certified auditory verbal educator.
 Stephanie has worked as an itinerant teacher and is currently in the classroom setting.
 In addition, she also serves as a co-president of the North Carolina Cued Speech Association.